 First, women need to recognize how a man understands a wife’s refusal to have sex with him: A husband knows that his wife loves him first and foremost by her willingness to give her body to him.
 This is rarely the case for women.
 Few women know their husband loves them because he gives her his body (the idea sounds almost funny).
 This is, therefore, usually a revelation to a woman.
 Many women think men’s natures are similar to theirs, and this is so different from a woman’s nature, that few women know this about men unless told about it.

 This is a major reason many husbands clam up.
 A man whose wife frequently denies him sex will first be hurt, then sad, then angry, then quiet.
 And most men will never tell their wives why they have become quiet and distant.
 They are afraid to tell their wives.
 They are often made to feel ashamed of their male sexual nature, and they are humiliated (indeed emasculated) by feeling that they are reduced to having to beg for sex.

-He then explains the 5 ways that women respond to their husband’s sexual needs, which is how he knows that his wife really loves him.
+He then explains the 5 ways that women respond to this.

 1. You have to be kidding.
 That certainly isn’t my way of knowing if he loves me.
 There have to be deeper ways than sex for me to show my husband that I love him.